Puppetry as a Medium for Development and Education

 Puppetry in education offers a multi-sensory experience that encourages curiosity, especially among children.
 Visual storytelling, catchy songs, and humorous characters make even complex subjects easy to understand and retain.

-- AIDS awareness and hygiene
+to promote AIDS awareness and personal hygiene in an engaging and

 Several innovative puppet shows have been staged across India with support from various state governments.
 A few examples include: